TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

-This is an extended and refactored version of [Dr. C.H.
+This repository contains an extended version of [Dr. C.H.
 Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html) that turns STM8S *Value Line* µCs boards into interactive Forth development environments.
-The [SDCC toolchain](http://sdcc.sourceforge.net/) is applied for building the eForth core, which makes mixing Forth, assembly, and C possible.
+The [SDCC toolchain](http://sdcc.sourceforge.net/) makes mixing Forth, assembly, and C possible.

-The binary of a basic interactive eForth system uses below 3800 bytes, including the overhead from SDCC (C startup code and interrupt table).
-With a rich feature feature set (*Compile to Flash*, *Background Task*) and extenions (*DO-LEAVE-LOOP/+LOOP*, *CREATE-DOES>*, native bit set) the binary size is below 5000 bytes.
+The binary size of a basic interactive eForth system is below 3800 bytes (including the overhead from C startup code and interrupt table).
+A binary with a rich feature feature set (*Compile to Flash*, *Background Task*) and extenions (*DO-LEAVE-LOOP/+LOOP*, *CREATE-DOES>*, native bit set) uses less than 5000 bytes.

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!